UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 * [u-feat/Aspect](): values `Pro` (prospective, used in Basque) and `Prog` (progressive, used in Basque, Turkish and Chinese) are highly confusing.
   I propose to change the prospective value to `Aspect=Prosp`, following the label used in UniMorph.
+* [u-feat/Negative](): current proposal – rename the feature to `Polarity` (and keep values `Pos` and `Neg`).
+  Another option would be to keep the name but use only one value `Yes` because positive polarity is rarely marked morphologically.
+  `Negative=Pos` looks weird and it probably just marks words that can take the negative morpheme but do not have it in the given form.
+  Nevertheless, `Negative=Pos` is currently used in 13 treebanks so we probably want to keep it but rename the feature to `Polarity`.
 * Yoav has argued that `Definite=Red` is a rather weird way of marking of what is otherwise called the construct state.
 Any better solution?
-* `Negative` either rename to `Polarity` (and keep values `Pos` and `Neg`), or keep the name but use only one value `Yes`.
-Positive polarity is rarely marked morphologically, isn't it?
-So `Negative=Pos` probably just marks words that can take the negative morpheme but do not have it.
-This value is currently used in 13 treebanks.
 * TO DISCUSS: Is there a better solution than `NumType=Gen`?
 What is `NumType=Pers` in Irish?
 (Defined but not used.)
 * TO DISCUSS: `VerbForm=Trans`: Transgressive is a term that comes from Slavic languages and even there it is rare (Czech and Sorbian; other Slavic languages have the form too, but do not call it transgressive).
 English literature on Slavic languages sometimes uses the term _gerund_ but it is absolutely confusing and unsuitable because it is similar neither in form nor in function to the form we mark `VerbForm=Ger` in English and Spanish (and BTW these are also quite different from each other, but at least Spanish has the term _gerundio_ as its own, not only as English translation).
 More neutral terms are adverbial participle or _converb_, so I would suggest to rename it to `VerbForm=Conv`.